Funding Resources for M.Ed. Students

 Visit the UW Bothell Center for International Education to work with an advisor for Visa/residency, and OPT questions.

-If you are a veteran, you may wish to speak with the UW Bothell Veterans Services Office to explore possible educational benefits.
+If you are a veteran, you may wish to speak with the UW Bothell Veteran & Military Resources Office to explore possible educational benefits.

 UW Bothell School of Educational Studies Graduate Merit Funding